angband/angband/docs/command.rst

   breath weapon at a location in the middle of a group of monsters can often improve the effects of that attack, since ball attacks are not stopped by interposed monsters if the ball is launched at a target.
+  In either targeting mode, pressing ``<`` move the cursor to the nearest down staircase (if any), ``>`` moves the cursor to the nearest up staircase (if any), and ``x`` moves the cursor to the nearest known passable grid that has an unknown neighbor (if there is no such grid, it will look for nearest known passable grid that is next to a closed door or impassable rubble and that door or rubble has an unknown neighbor).
+Those three keys can change the mode.
+If the new location does not have a targetable monster, the mode will be open targeting.
+In either targeting mode, pressing ``g`` breaks out of targeting and initiates pathfinding to the location under the cursor.
+If the front end allows mouse input, these mouse actions are useful while targeting: a click with the first mouse button moves the cursor to the mouse's position and switches the targeting mode as necessary, a click with the second mouse button while in open targeting breaks out of targeting and sets the target to the mouse's location, a click with the second mouse button while also pressing Control or a click with the third mouse button breaks out of targeting and sets the target to the mouse's location (if not in open targeting, that only works if the mouse is over a targetable monster) and a click with the second mouse button while also pressing Alt (Option in the Mac front end) breaks out of targeting and initiates pathfinding to the mouse's location.

 Looking Commands
 ================